bravecollective/neucore-mumble-plugin/README.md

 Accounts that are members of the "banned" group (configurable ID from the plugin configuration data) cannot connect to Mumble.

+It is also possible to ban entire groups or alliances.
+To do this, manually add an entry to the ban table, e.g.:
+`INSERT INTO ban (filter, reason_public, reason_internal) VALUES ('alliance-99001861', 'Example', 'Reason');`
+`INSERT INTO ban (filter, reason_public, reason_internal) VALUES ('corporation-605398057', 'Example', 'Reason');`

 ### Names